The University of Lincoln

 The details of support available can change, so before you apply it's best to speak to the named contact to check exactly what they offer.

-Alongside providing advice on study options, our specialist support staff across the university can offer guidance on areas including funding, accommodation and adapting to life in your new home.
+Alongside this we can offer guidance on areas including funding, accommodation and adapting to life in your new home.
+We also have a counselling service available to all students should the need arise for you.

 Support we offer?